fdcastel/Proxmox-Automation/PSCloudInit.md

 $cidata = Get-Volume -FileSystemLabel "cidata"
 ```

-By default, it waits up to 5 seconds for the drive to appear (configurable via `-SecondsForCloudInitDrive` parameter).
-When installed as a scheduled task, it uses a 30-second timeout to account for potential delays in drive mounting during the boot process.
+By default, it waits up to 5 seconds for the drive to appear.

 ### 3. Configuration Files